Department trains for water rescue - Kenbridge Victoria Dispatch

 Members of the Meherrin Volunteer Fire and Rescue spent two days recently training in a labor-intensive class to better prepare them for water rescues.

 Six fire department members completed swift water rescue training on Saturday, Aug.
 8, and Sunday, Aug.
-9, beginning in the Hampden-Sydney College pool and concluding on the Roanoke River in Weldon, N.C.
+9, beginning in the Hampden-Sydney College pool and concluding on the Roanoke River in Weldon, North Carolina.

 Chief Trey Pyle said the first day was spent learning swimming techniques, rescue swims and water entry techniques.